HLJ44/HealingCountry/README.md

 * File name: SILO - Australian climate data

+Maximum temperature plays a key role in the variation of seasonal changes.

         URL: https://www.longpaddock.qld.gov.au/silo/gridded-data/
         Timespan: 1889 - 2025
          Access Gridded Data: Gridded data are available for a range of variables in NetCDF and GeoTiff formats.
 The NetCDF datasets are arranged in annual blocks where each file contains all of the grids for the selected year and variable.